Celebrating Saint Patrick's Day is big news these days. Not only in Ireland but around the world.

 Three kids dressed up in green jerseys and clothes and glasses at a st patricks day parade

-If you don't partake, friends and family β€” usually our mothers β€” normally ask, "why aren't you wearing anything green?"
+And you don't partake in wearing green, friends and family β€” usually our mothers β€” ask, "Why aren't you wearing anything green?"

-So isf there wasn't a St Patrick's celebration each year, then maybe we wouldn't have to own a special, sparkly piece of green clothing for the occasion!
+So if there wasn't a St Patrick's celebration each year, then maybe we wouldn't have to own a special, sparkly piece of green clothing for the occasion!

 ❌ Patrick-Less People & Places

-Ireland is awash with people and places associated or named after Saint Patrick.
+Ireland is awash with people and places associated with Saint Patrick.

 Rock of Cashel in Tipperary, where we lead many Ireland tours

-Countless schools, colleges, sports teams and other clubs have named themselves after Ireland's patron saint; Saint Patrick's Athletic, for example, are one of Dublin's top professional soccer teams.
+What's more, countless schools, colleges, sports teams and other clubs have named themselves after Ireland's patron saint; Saint Patrick's Athletic, for example, are one of Dublin's top soccer teams.

 Without the saint, we wouldn't have enjoyed the acting talents of Patrick Stewart, Patrick Swayze or, for that matter, Patricia Arquette.